Manhunter (role-playing game): Setting

 Manhunter takes place in a distant future where humanity has discovered faster-than-light travel and began to colonize the galaxy.
-While on such an exploration mission, a human scout ship encountered a more technologically-advanced alien race called Aglians.
+While on such an exploration mission, a human scout ship encountered a more technologically advanced alien race called Aglians.
 The encounter went poorly resulting in the destruction of the scout ship.
 The human colonists believed the Aglians were a threat and formed a fleet to seek retribution for what they perceived as Aglian aggression.
 The Aglians were a peaceful civilization dedicated to scientific advancement and were horrified at humanity's history of warfare and aggressive expansionism.
 To contain the violent actions of these human colonists, the Aglians created the Manhunters, a sentient race of androids whose purpose was to fight and contain humanity.
 After a short five month campaign, the human colonies were decimated by Manhunter assaults.
 Believing that a proper lesson had been taught to prevent future aggression from humans, the Aglians recalled their Manhunter robots for deactivation.

 The Manhunter robots refused the order to stand down.
 To prevent future human aggression, the Manhunters believed that all human settlements must be conquered to prevent humanity from ever threatening the galaxy.
 They also declared that any alien race that aids humans would suffer the same fate.
-Once the Manhunter robots returned to their campaign, the Aglians made diplomatic overtures to humanity and formed a joint government to fight the Manhunter threat called Aglian Terran Planetary Defense System (ATPDS).
+Once the Manhunter robots returned to their campaign, the Aglians made diplomatic overtures to humanity and formed a joint government to fight the Manhunter threat called the Aglian Terran Planetary Defense System (ATPDS).
 The joint government was able to mount a successful defense against the Manhunters until the robots were nearly defeated.
 The surviving Manhunters fled into uncharted space and remained hidden for over fifty years.

 Now the Manhunter robots have returned to continue their campaign.
 However, the Manhunters now rely on stealth, infiltration, and hit and run tactics rather than direct military assaults.
 These attacks are designed to sow chaos and discontent among human colonies and sour relations with other alien races and star nations encountered since the Manhunters' disappearance.
 The Manhunters have also recruited alien allies to aid in their efforts against the powerful Aglian Terran Planetary Defense System government.